-Sgil Cymru is once again thrilled to announce that applications are open for CRIW (Welsh for ‘Crew’), a game-changing 12 month Apprenticeship Programme for 2022, open to those who are keen to work behind-the-scenes on exciting and major film and TV productions – in south Wales.
+Sgil Cymru is once again thrilled to announce that applications are open for CRIW (Welsh for ‘Crew’), our game-changing 12 month Apprenticeship Programme, open to those who are keen to work behind-the-scenes on exciting and major film and TV productions – in north Wales.
 Successful applicants will gain hands-on experience of roles on-set, right here in Wales.

 This Apprenticeship Programme has been created to reflect the dynamic, flexible nature of freelance work that is the heartbeat of the industry.
 Get ready to spend a year immersed in a variety of productions, meeting new people and working hard to complete new challenges, with a paid salary to support you as you learn.
 CRIW is your unique opportunity to develop the skills and gain the experience for a career in this industry.

 A successful pilot scheme for CRIW ran in 2020 and saw apprentices work on the set of hit Fox drama War of the Worlds, starring Daisy Edgar-Jones and Gabriel Byrne.
 Read more on how Tom, Josh and Jake got on here: Life as an Apprentice.
 More recently we have had 10 apprentices based in south Wales working with various companies and productions as part of the CRIW scheme.
 Productions have included Craith/Hidden 3, Jamie Johnson, 4 Stories – On the Edge 3 (3 short films), Extinction, War of The Worlds 3, A Million Days (film), Y Gyfrinach, The Light In The Hall / Y Golau, Casualty, Dal y Mellt, In My Skin 2, Havoc (feature film), The Trick, Casualty, The Pact II and also based with the post-production facility Gorilla.

 Wales is already established as one of the world’s leading locations for TV and film production and 2023 is set to be another busy year again!